clockobot/clockobot/README.md

 ## Installation

-Clockobot is built on top of Laravel, using the TALL stack.
-In order to install it, make sure you follow the following steps.
-If you struggle, make sure you refer to the extensive [Laravel documentation](https://laravel.com/docs) before submitting a new issue.
+Clockobot is built on top of Laravel using the TALL stack.
+To install it, ensure that you follow the steps below.
+If you encounter any difficulties, please refer to the extensive Laravel documentation before submitting a new issue.

 ### Project requirements
 - PHP 8.2.0 Required: latest Laravel requires PHP 8.2.0 or greater.